Harithik-Rai/Projects/Universal-Cart/README.md

 # Universal Cart (Chrome Extension)

 ## Overview
-Universal Cart is a Chrome extension that lets users add products from multiple e-commerce sites into a single shopping cart.
+Universal Cart is a Chrome extension that allows users to add products from multiple e-commerce websites into a single, unified shopping cart.

-It streamlines the online shopping experience by eliminating the need to manage multiple carts across different platforms.
+It streamlines the online shopping experience by eliminating the need to manage multiple carts across different platforms, making it easier to compare and track items in one place.

 ## Features
-- Add products from any supported site directly to a universal cart.
+- Add products from supported e-commerce sites into a universal cart
-- Automatically extracts product details (title, price, image) using DOM parsing and regex.
+- Automatically extracts product details (title, price, image, URL) using DOM parsing and regex
-- Aggregates items into a clean, easy-to-manage interface.
+- Aggregates items into a clean, easy-to-manage popup interface
-- Works across top e-commerce sites.
+- Clickable product links to quickly return to the original product page

 ## Tech Stack
 - JavaScript
-- HTML/CSS
+- HTML / CSS
-- Chrome APIs
+- Chrome Extension APIs
-- VSCode
+- VS Code

-## How to Use:
+## How to Use

-1) Inside the folder you should have the same struture of files that are in this GitHub repo.
+### 1. Project Setup
+Ensure your local folder matches the file structure shown above.

-2) Load the Extension in Chrome
+### 2. Load the Extension in Chrome
-Open Chrome and go to:
+1. Open Chrome and navigate to:
-chrome://extensions

-Enable Developer Mode (toggle in top-right corner)

-Click "Load unpacked" button
+   `chrome://extensions`
+2. Enable **Developer Mode** (top-right toggle)
+3. Click **"Load unpacked"**

-Select your universal-cart folder
+4. Select the `Universal-Cart` folder

-The extension will now appear in your extensions list and is now usable!
+The extension will now appear in your extensions list.

-3) To use it you simply go to a product on an online website and click the "Add to cart" button at the top of the extension, it will then appear in the cart showing the image, price, title, and cilckable URL to get back to the product site.

-*This is still a work in progress and rarely some sites may not work due to having strict privacy settings.
+### 3. Using the Extension
+1. Navigate to a product page on an e-commerce website
+2. Click the **"Add to Cart"** button in the extension popup
+3. The product will appear in the universal cart with:
+   - Image
+   - Title
+   - Price
+   - Clickable URL to the original product page

+## Technical Highlights
+- **JavaScript**: Implemented core extension logic, including DOM parsing for product data extraction, event handling for user interactions, and Chrome API messaging between content scripts, the popup, and the background service worker.
+- **HTML**: Structured the extension popup layout to clearly display product information such as images, titles, prices, and links.
+- **CSS**: Styled the popup interface to be clean, readable, and responsive within Chrome extension size constraints.
+- **Chrome Extension APIs**: Used `content scripts` to extract product data from web pages, `background scripts` to manage shared state, and `manifest.json` to configure permissions and extension behavior.

+## Notes & Limitations
+- Product extraction relies on page structure and may vary between sites
+- Designed as a proof-of-concept focusing on extensibility and core functionality